Skip to content

 }

 Rules are evaluated in order.
 The first match wins.
-If no rule matches, the default action applies.
+If no rule matches, credentials provide an implicit allow.

 Limit requests per domain: